Literacy

 Additionally, note that every classroom, regardless of subject, can contain fiction and nonfiction books, magazines, and newspapers as part of the assigned reading.
 Students who are exposed to a wider variety of literature are able to broaden their knowledge and develop stronger literacy skills.

-Listening is the fourth key skill area of literacy, and one their likely to practice each time you teach a lesson.
+Listening is the fourth key skill area of literacy and one students are likely to practice each time you teach a lesson.
 You can enhance their experience by encouraging them to listen more to each other.
 Ask students to listen to other students sharing their work and then review it using precise examples.
 This works well in a range of subjects.
-Whether listening to another student’s composition in music, their solution to a problem in math, or their findings after conducting a scientific experiment, students will need to pay attention in order to give an informed opinion.
+Whether listening to another student’s composition in music, their solution to a problem in math, or their findings after conducting a scientific experiment, students will need to pay attention to give an informed opinion.

-It’s more important than ever for students to practice reading, writing, speaking, and listening skills for 21st-century literacy.
+It’s more important than ever for students to practice speaking, writing, reading, and listening skills for 21st-century literacy.
 Mastering literacy is an important endeavor that’s not restricted to any single subject.
-Everyone reads, regardless of what work they do.
-Help your students to see the value in literacy, and they’ll be just as passionate about it as you are.
+Help your students see the value in literacy, and they’ll be just as passionate about it as you are.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.